 Everyone tries to sound smart and professional on their resume with fancy words.
-Most companies use hiring software so sort through the large pool of available resumes, so including the right keywords can help open the door.
-But to make it to the next step of the hiring process requires more than just a good employement history.
+Most companies use hiring or applicant tracking software so sort through the large pool of available resumes, so including the right keywords can help open the door.
+But to make it to the next step of the hiring process requires more than just a good employment history.

 Employers want to make sure they find candidates that match their company’s work ethic and culture.
 Instead of reading bluff, the hiring manager would rather talk to your past or current employers to get to know the real you.
 A professional job reference list can help them sort this out.

 Putting “Provided Upon Request” on the reference column of your resume implies that you are hesitant to provide that information in some context.
 You should feel confident and comfortable to provide the hiring manager your references.
 Don’t hide it.